dannyc84/TinyUrlShortenerServiceApp/README.md

 This folder contains the implementation of the application service injected into the TinyUrlShortenerServiceApp.

 ### Starting Point
 The application's main **starting point** is the .NET Core console project.
 This is a classical console application, with a public static void Main method in Program.cs.
-It uses the Nuget package "Microsoft.Extensions.DependencyInjection" to set up Microsoft’s dependency injection container.
+It uses the Nuget package "Microsoft.Extensions.DependencyInjection" to set up Microsoftâ€™s dependency injection container.

 ## Technologies
 * .NET Core 3.1